kaju666/TerrariumPI-Send-Webcam-Image-With-Data-To-Public/README.md

 # TerrariumPI-Send-Webcam-Image-With-Data-To-Public

-This script works with TerrariumPi and Raspberry Camera and make a image with terrarium data and then publish it to ftp.
+This script works with TerrariumPi and Raspberry Camera and make a image with terrarium data and then publish it to www hosting.
-You can use different publish method than ftp, just add it at the end.
+You can use different publish method than php upload, just add it at the end.

 01.10.2021 - Updated to working with API v4 version.